mi3nts/instructables/linux/draginoSetup.md

 - Via the Network tab and click on WiFi button
 - Untick the Enable Wi-Fi Access Point check box

+## Step 5: Updating UN/PW for the device
+- Via the System tab, click on remote General Button
+- Update both root and admin passwords

-##  Step 5: Get Credentials for remote IT
+###  OPTIONAL: Step 6: Get Credentials for remote IT

 - Via the System tab, click on remote IT Button
 - Click Intall